 Make sure your goldfish have plenty of water and plenty of room by buying for them a nice, big tank, and keep that water sparkling clean.

-It may seem a bit daunting at first, an expensive tank and weekly water changes but tanks really aren’t that expensive and once you learn a routine, it really is a simple task and the rewards of a healthy and beautiful fish are more than worth it.
+It may seem a bit daunting at first, an expensive tank and weekly water changes but they really aren’t that expensive and once you learn a routine, it really is a simple task and the rewards of a healthy and beautiful fish are more than worth it.

 Happy Fish keeping!